 Jump To:

 Since 2015, the OSU Faculty Handbook has indicated that all faculty members are responsible for institutional diversity, equity, and inclusion goals.
-In December 2018, Digital Measures entry screens were edited so that faculty could document their DEI efforts.
+In December 2018, Faculty Success entry screens were edited so that faculty could document their DEI efforts.
 Faculty overwhelmingly responded by citing the inclusivity of their work.
 The purpose of this training document is to provide greater clarity about the kinds of actions and behaviors that can be included when reporting inclusivity.

 It’s difficult to list all of the kinds of differences that limit full participation in our work; please consider this a very partial list: